kearseya/IniMotif-py/README.md

 Python scripts for extracting TF motif from SELEXseq data.

-To run, open the HTMLmaker.py in python3 and follow input prompts.
+To run, open the HTMLmaker.py in python3 and enter data into the pop up window.